 This technology is designed to deal with large volumes of warm moist air, thus enabling us to position extract air valves directly over shower enclosures.
 By extracting steam at its most intense point we can dramatically reduce condensation levels whilst recover the highest possible temperature from the warm air before extraction to the outside.

-Careful consideration must also be given to the location and positioning of ductwork so as to limit airflow restriction.
-By limiting restriction the fan motors can run slower, hence the power consumption will be reduced.
+Careful consideration should be given to the location and positioning of ductwork so as to limit airflow restriction.
+By limiting restriction, the fan motors can run slower, hence the power consumption will be reduced.
 We recommend installing rigid thermal ducting throughout non-conditioned areas and rigid PVC ducting within the heated envelope.

 All of our MVHR units have a full 5 year manufactures warranty on parts and a full 1 year manufactures warranty on labour.
 All ductwork installations undertaken by Atlantic Air have a full 5 year warranty on parts and labour.

 Customer details (e.g. unit type, filter type and filter replacement date) will be added to the Atlantic Air filter cleaning and replacement database.
 A notification e-mail or text will be sent to the homeowner/ occupier them to clean filters after 6 months of use.
 A further email or text notification will be sent to the client reminding them to replace filters after 12 months of use.
 Replacement filters can be purchased directly from us or the MVHR unit manufacturer.

 IMPORTANT: To ensure client satisfaction and guarantee optimum energy efficiency Atlantic Air insist on implementing all practical measures to minimise air leakage.
 If you are not interested in achieving the desired level of air tightness we would advise you not install a heat recovery ventilation system